List of Major League Baseball retired numbers: Numbers kept out of circulation

 The St. Louis Cardinals did not reissue Albert Pujols's #5 from his first departure after the 2011 season until his return to the team in 2022.
 Since both his and Yadier Molina's retirements at the end of that season, the Cardinals have again kept the number out of circulation.
 Adam Wainwright's #50 was also taken out of circulation after his 2023 retirement.
+Fan favorite Willie McGee has not had his #51 issued since he retired in 1999, except for when Bud Smith briefly wore the number in 2001.